idhantsingh027/aero-fno/README.md

 | 256×256 | 22.3% | 5.2% | 8.8% | ✅ Good |
 | 512×512 | 83.3% | 21.3% | 42.4% | ⚠️ Degrades (spectral aliasing) |

-Degradation at 512×512 is expected: the model's 64 Fourier modes represent a small fraction of the 512-point grid, causing spectral aliasing artifacts at fine spatial scales.
-Adaptive mode scaling is a direction for future work.
+**Why 64²–256² works:** The model smoothly generalizes across a 4× resolution range because the learned spectral representation captures the dominant physical modes (pressure gradients, boundary layers, wake structures) that persist across discretizations.

+**Why 512² degrades:** The fixed truncation of Fourier modes (k_max = 64) used during training is sufficient for capturing macroscopic flow features and boundary layers up to 256×256 resolution.
+However, at 512×512, the 64 learned modes represent only 12.5% of the available spectral bandwidth, introducing high-frequency spatial components that exceed the bandwidth of the learned latent spectral representation.
+This manifests as spectral aliasing artifacts at fine spatial scales.
+Future work may require dynamically scaling k_max or implementing multi-scale coordinate embeddings to resolve extreme-fidelity grids.

 #### Computational Cost Comparison